bcakmakoglu/vue-flow/docs/src/guide/index.md

 ## Key Features

-- 👶 __Simple use__: Get started hassle-free - Built-in zoom- & pan features, element dragging, selection and much more
+- 👶 __Easy setup__: Get started hassle-free - Built-in zoom- & pan features, element dragging, selection and much more

 - 🎨 __Customizable__: Use your own custom nodes, edges, connection lines and expand on the Vue Flows functionality

 - 🚀 __Fast__: Tracks changes reactively and only re-renders the appropriate elements

-- 🧲 __Utils & Composables__: Comes with graph helper and state composable functions for advanced uses
+- 🧲 __Utils & Composition__: Comes with graph helper and state composable functions for advanced uses

 - 📦 __Additional Components__: